 4. Discussion

 In this study, we aimed to develop a low cost, simple, qualitative approach to the detection of selected hydrogenotrophic methanogens in samples from anaerobic digesters operating under a variety of conditions.
 These protocols could be equally applied to other samples likely to contain methanogens such as environmental microbiomes or high-rate reactors for ex situ CO2 biomethanisation.
 Our LAMP assays provide a rapid indication of the presence or absence of targeted methanogenic genera and do not rely on expensive equipment or extensive post-assay analysis as might be the case with more traditional sequence-based methods.
 We targeted genera with multiple cultured representatives and publicly available genome sequences to aid primer design.
 Target genes for LAMP assays require a high degree of conservation at the nucleotide level to facilitate primer design and should ideally be single copy genes that are unique to the microbial group of interest.
 Gao and Gupta (Gao and Gupta 2007) reported 31 proteins uniquely found in various methanogenic archaea.
-These proteins include well-characteried biomarkers such as enzymes encoded by the mcr (methyl coenzyme M reductase (Friedrich 2005)) and mtr (methyl-H4MPT coenzyme M methyltransferase (Enzmann et al. 2018)) genes involved in methanogenesis and several hypothetical proteins with domains of unknown function.
+These proteins include well-characterized biomarkers such as enzymes encoded by the mcr (methyl coenzyme M reductase (Friedrich 2005)) and mtr (methyl-H4MPT coenzyme M methyltransferase (Enzmann et al. 2018)) genes involved in methanogenesis and several hypothetical proteins with domains of unknown function.
 A lack of sequence data in public repositories for the hypothetical genes precluded their use in LAMP assay design.
 By conducting comparative alignments of different proteins (Table 2) from selected genera of hydrogenotrophic methanogens, we identified archaeal elongation factor 2 (aEF-2), as a good candidate for LAMP.
 EF-2 has been used in several studies to evaluate the relationships between Archaea, Bacteria, and Eukaryotes (Iwabe et al. 1989; Elkins et al. 2008; Williams et al. 2012; Raymann, Brochier-Armanet, and Gribaldo 2015).
 More recent studies showed EF-2 paralogs in various Archaea and Eukaryotes suggesting that EF-2 might not be an effective single copy marker gene (Narrowe et al. 2018) although archaeal EF-2 gene has been widely used as a phylogenetic marker for Archaea.
 We confirmed that LAMP primer sets reliably amplified archaeal EF-2 from selected genera of hydrogenotrophic methanogens.
 Although some of our primers aligned to eukaryotic EF-2 genes, which could lead to false-positive results for environmental samples containing highly abundant archaeal and eukaryotic species, no amplification was observed using environmental DNA extracted from a wheat root rhizobiome, suggesting that our designed primer sets are specific for the targeted archaeal EF2 genes.

 In testing, our LAMP assay successfully detected Methanoculleus species in samples from process-scale wastewater biosolids digesters (Figure 4a, lanes 1,2) consistent with metagenomic sequencing results of the same samples (Alessi et al., in preparation) and as expected from studies using different detection methods (Kirkegaard et al. 2017).
 Methanoculleus species are common to bioreactors operating at high ammonia concentrations (Wang, Fotidis, and Angelidaki 2015), typically dominating anaerobic digestion communities in reactors processing manures (Campanaro et al. 2016).
 Consistent with other literature (Kougias, Treu, et al. 2017; Kougias, Campanaro, et al. 2017), we also detected Methanoculleus in lab-scale reactors supplemented with hydrogen during in situ CO2 biomethanisation (Figure 4a, lanes 4,5) but not in thermophilic food waste fed systems (Figure 4, lanes 6,7), indicating our primers are specific for mesophilic Methanoculleus species.
 Additionally, our LAMP assay results are consistent with 16S rRNA amplicon profiles obtained for these samples in our previous work.
 We showed that CO2 reductive biomethanisation systems were dominated by Methanoculleus genus hydrogenotrophs and that the abundance of these species increased with a rise in H2 addition to these systems (Tao et al. 2019).